-- Review performance of the fund options; - Monitor and review fund expense ratios and inform the Investment Subcommittee and Board of any changes; - Reaffirm the adherence of investment options to stated investment policies, objectives and/or style, and identify any material deviations from stated investment policies, objectives and/or style; - Review at least annually this investment policy and recommend modifications to the Board as appropriate; - Notify the Board of any organizational or strategy changes to the investment options and the underlying reasons; - Keep the Board and/or their designees informed about current investment trends and issues;
+- Review performance of the fund options; - Monitor and review fund expense ratios and inform the Investment Subcommittee and Board of any changes; - Reaffirm the adherence of investment options to stated investment policies, objectives and/or style, and identify any material deviations from stated investment policies, objectives and/or style; - Review at least annually this investment policy and recommend modifications to the Investment Subcommittee and Board as appropriate.; - Notify the Investment Subcommittee and Board-and/or their designees of any organizational or strategy changes to the investment options and the underlying reasons-; - Keep the Board and/or their designees informed about current investment trends and issues-;

-- Review the Program investment option array and make recommendations to the Board; - Provide recommendations to the Board on investment option replacements either as requested by the Board or on their own initiative; - Provide recommendations to the Board on the structure or number of investment options; and - Recommend a glidepath.
+- Review the Program investment option array and make recommendations to the Investment Subcommittee and Board; - Provide recommendations to the Investment Subcommittee and Board on investment option replacements either as requested by the Board or on their own initiative.; - Provide recommendations to the Investment Subcommittee and Board on the structure or number of investment options; and - Recommend a glidepath.

-F. Retirement Systems Division Staff
+E.F.
+Retirement Systems Division Staff